-XXX DATA
+XXXX DATA

-YYY BYTES LEFT
+YYYY BYTES LEFT

 The messages appear immediately after the image generation phase of form generation.
-They are for information only.
+They are for information only. "xxx" and "yyy" are decimal numbers.

-YYY BYTES OVER
+YYYY BYTES OVER

 If this message appears after image generation, the form image, data area and edit table have combined to overflow the user space.
-Something must be reduced.
+Something must be reduced. "yyy" is a decimal number.